mh001/thereweare/coincontrol.md

 > graying-out (checkbox can't be ticked) and setting a red background of immature PoS coins in the Coin Control view.

 ## Summary
 The coin control implmented in peerunity_coin-control passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
-Two minor items that did not pass, and two minor untested items, are marked in bold above.
+One minor items that did not pass, and two minor untested items, are marked in bold above.

 ## History
 Test reprt for an early build of peerunity_coin-control is [here](http://www.peercointalk.org/index.php?topic=2699.msg23386#msg23386).

 mhps
-2014-04-27
+2014-04-29